After the Fire / A Return to Cobb & Boggs

 (above pic by yours truly, Patti Diener)

 TO THIS!
-(Picture provided at Lake County Awareness Group).
+(Above picture and next were provided at Lake County Awareness Group).

 It’s amazing to me the cycles we go through living here in Lake County.
 I should be use to it.
 I’ve lived here since I was three, (those who know me know how many years THAT IS, without stating my age).
 But these last two fire seasons were so horrendous that I know we desperately needed the precipitation.
 I think we are good now folks!